nterreri/thesis/report/appendix.md

 [#PICTUREWOULDBENICE?]

 More formally:

-A set of states:
+- A set of states:
 $Q = \{q_1, q_2, ..., q_n\}$

-A transition probability matrix:
+- A transition probability matrix:
 $A = \{ a_{01}, a_{02}, ..., a_{n1}, ...,  a_{nn}\}$

-And a start and an end (accepting) state: $q_0, q_F$
+- And a start and an end (accepting) state: $q_0, q_F$

 A Markov chain may already be sufficient for us to do some useful modelling.
-In particular, we may construct a simple (ergodic, fully connected) directed weighted graph (with appropriate constraints on the weights to represent a probability distribution from each state) that connects our five states together represeting the macro categories of concerns in the CC.
+In particular, we may construct a simple (ergodic, fully connected) directed weighted graph (with appropriate constraints on the weights to represent a probability distribution from each state) that connects our five states together representing the macro categories of concerns in the CC.
 Having manually set probabilities for state transitions, we would use our simple classifier to decide the category for the next user input in isolation, then confront this result against the likelihood of a transition in that direction, before finally deciding the label.